VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Persistence/DB-Agnostic/creating-custom-module.md

 * The Data.[Provider] projects have a specific structure and configuration for each database system: MySql, PostgreSql, and SqlServer:
     * Migrations folder contains the migration files for the database system.
     * DbContextOptionsBuilderExtensions class contains the helper method for configuring the DbContextOptionsBuilder for specific database provider.
-    * [Provider]DbContextFactory class contains implementation of IDesignTimeDbContextFactory for  for specific database provider.
+    * [Provider]DbContextFactory class contains implementation of IDesignTimeDbContextFactory for a specific database provider.
     * Readme.md file contains the instructions for configuring and migration creation the specific database provider.

     ![Data provider project](media/data-provider-project.png)